fdeaquino/employee-tracker/README.md

 # Employee Tracker

 ## Description
 This command-line application helps the user (business owner) keep track of important information about their business such as departments, employees and job titles.
-Additionally, this application lets the user add a department and add roles.
+Additionally, this application lets the user add a department, new roles, and new employees.

 In the future, I plan to make this application more functional by adding more features:
-- add and update employees
+- update employees
 - delete departments, roles and employees
 - update employee managers
 - view employees by departments and managers